hydroflame/minecard/equi.md

 The second way to use vitality is to spend it in order to improve your ecosystem.
 Some example of upgrades:
-- Make the size of the goldilock zone (and vitality gains)
+- Increase the size of the goldilock zone (and vitality gains)
-- Improve the strength of overpopulation (reduce the size of the goldilock zone)
+- Improve the strength of overpopulation (and reduce the size of the goldilock zone)
 - purchase nature cards (basic type of cards)
 - purchase environment cards. (see below)
 - upgrade environment cards.